PoulaKarem/PoulaKarem/README.md

 ### Hello there👋 I'm Paula Karem

-## I'm a student at E.E.L.U.
-IT department
+## I'm a student at EELU IT department
 - Be a producer NOT a user
 - NO social media No wasting time
 <!--